hackclub/camp/cohort_4/playbook/workshops/maestro/README.md

 alert("Great!
 We'll give " + phone + " a ring!");
 ```

+Note: I found these MP3s on [MP3skull](http://mp3skull.com/) To find an mp3 that will work, you want the pages that display a raw mp3 file (i.e. a page that has no HTML on the page, just the mp3 file).
+And when you've found these mp3 files, some of them will not be compatible with Twilio for some reason that I do not know yet.
+You'll have to test it out.

 ### For those who are more advanced, checkout

 ```js